William Warfield: Early life and career

 He gave his recital debut in New York's Town Hall on March 19, 1950.
 He was quickly invited by the Australian Broadcasting Corporation to tour Australia and give 35 concerts.
 In 1952, Warfield performed in Porgy and Bess during a tour of Europe sponsored by the U.S. State Department (he made six separate tours for the US Department of State, more than any other American solo artist).
 In this production, he played opposite the opera star Leontyne Price, whom he soon married, but the demands of two separate careers left them little time together.
-They divorced in 1972, but were featured together in a 1963 studio recording of excerpts from Porgy and Bess.
+They divorced in 1973, but were featured together in a 1963 studio recording of excerpts from Porgy and Bess.

+In 1969 he participated in an oratorio in Riverside Park with youth from the New York All-City High School Chorus as a public service.
+His dear friend and colleague Marian Anderson invited the youth to her home in Connecticut afterwards.
+Warfield accompanied the youth; it was the same weekend as the Woodstock Festival that some of the youth’s friends went to instead.

-In 1975 he accepted an appointment as Professor of Music at the University of Illinois at Urbana-Champaign.
+In 1975, William was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.
+That same year he accepted an appointment as Professor of Music at the University of Illinois at Urbana-Champaign.
 He later became Chairman of the Voice Department.
 In 1994, he moved to Northwestern University's School of Music, where he stayed until his death.

 He sang the premiere performances of the version for soloist and orchestra of Set I of Aaron Copland's Old American Songs in 1955, and of the version for soloist and piano of Set II of the collection in 1958.
 (He also recorded both sets of the songs.)
 His vocal talents were also featured on two recordings of Handel's "Messiah" – a classic, but heavily cut, performance by the Philadelphia Orchestra under the direction of Eugene Ormandy (released in 1959), and a lesser-known, drastically restructured recording made in 1956, also heavily cut, with Leonard Bernstein and the New York Philharmonic.
 Bernstein combined the Christmas and Resurrection sections and ended with the arias and choruses depicting the death of Jesus.
 The Ormandy recording featured the Mormon Tabernacle Choir, and Bernstein's the Westminster Choir.